sahel498/Financial-News-Sentiment-Analysis/README.md

 docker-compose up -d
 ```
 **Cloud Deployment (Render.com)**
-The project is fully configured for one-click deployment on `Render.com using render.yaml`.
+The project is fully configured for one-click deployment on Render.com using `render.yaml`.
 See Render_Deployment_Guide.md for detailed instructions.

+- HTML Tag : <a href="Render_Deployment_Guide.md ">See for detailed instructions.</a>

 Kubernetes Deployment
 The project includes Kubernetes configurations for enterprise deployment: